Abhinav18603/Food_DeliveryWebApp/README.md

-2. Calculator
+2. 🧮Calculator🧮

+🔍 Project Overview:
-*Description: A functional calculator application developed with HTML, CSS, and JavaScript.
-This project demonstrates fundamental web development skills by implementing basic arithmetic operations and a user-friendly interface.
-The calculator performs addition, subtraction, multiplication, and division, with a clean and intuitive design.
+A sleek and functional calculator designed using HTML, CSS, and JavaScript.
+This project focuses on providing a user-friendly interface for performing basic arithmetic operations.

-*Technologies:

-==> HTML
-==> CSS
-==> JavaScript

-*Key Features:
+✨ Key Features:

-==> Basic arithmetic functions
-==> Responsive and clean user interface
-==> Real-time calculation results
+➕ Basic arithmetic functions: addition, subtraction, multiplication, and division 📱 Clean and responsive design for a seamless experience on all devices ⚡ Real-time calculation results for quick and easy use

-3. Full Stack Food Ordering Website
+3. 🍽️Full Stack Food Ordering Website🍽️

+🔍 Project Overview:
-*Description: A comprehensive food ordering website built with React JS for the front-end and a back-end stack including MongoDB, Express, Node.js, and Stripe for payment processing.
-This project integrates various technologies to provide a seamless food ordering experience, from browsing menus and adding items to a cart, to completing secure transactions.
+A comprehensive food ordering platform built with a powerful stack of React JS, Node.js, Express, MongoDB, and Stripe.
+This project offers a complete solution for browsing menus, managing orders, and processing secure payments.

-*Technologies:

-==> Front-End: React JS
-==> Back-End: Node.js, Express
-==>Database: MongoDB
-==> Payment Processing: Stripe

-*Key Features:
+✨ Key Features:

-==> User authentication and authorization
-==> Dynamic menu browsing and item selection
-==> Shopping cart functionality
-==> Secure payment processing with Stripe
-==> Responsive design for an optimal user experience on all devices
+🔒 User Authentication: Secure login and registration for customers 🛒 Dynamic Menu Browsing: Easily navigate and select items from the menu 🛍️ Shopping Cart Functionality: Add, remove, and review items before checkout 💳 Payment Processing: Integrated with Stripe for secure and seamless transactions 📱 Responsive Design: Optimized for both desktop and mobile devices